Hallaca: Traditions

 Traditional Christmas meal in Venezuela with pan de jamón and hallacas.

 Although in the other countries of the region it is eaten any day of the year with the same name but different preparations, Hallaca is a staple of Colombian and Venezuelan Christmas celebrations.
 Christmas meals in Venezuela would include hallacas, pastries, pan de jamón and chicken stew, but not all families have been able to afford them during food shortages in Venezuela.
 In 2014, despite food shortages affecting the country, the Venezuelan government created a hallaca with a length of around 400 feet, a Guinness World Record.
 In contrast to Venezuelan tradition, hallacas are popular year-round in Ecuador, and there are several variants across the country's regions.
 Along with humitas, they are a staple of traditional Ecuadorian cuisine.

 Families usually gather in the morning to prepare the ingredients.

 Controversy: Is the hallaca a tamale?

-The hallaca is a traditional Colombian and Venezuelan dish primarily consumed during the Christmas season.
+The hallaca is a traditional Venezuelan dish primarily consumed during the Christmas season.
 Over time, a debate has emerged surrounding the hallaca, often comparing or confusing it with the tamale, another traditional dish from various Latin American cultures.
 While some popular narratives suggest that the hallaca might be a derivative or a variant of the tamale, this claim is contested by several historians and chefs.
 They argue that, although both dishes use corn dough and are cooked wrapped in leaves, hallacas and tamales have distinct differences.

 For instance, the hallaca has a singular type of filling and utilizes plantain leaves as its wrapper, whereas tamales can have a variety of fillings and can be wrapped in corn husks or plantain leaves.
 Additionally, tamales can be both sweet and savory, while the hallaca is mainly a savory dish.